lucono/karma-test-explorer/docs/documentation.md

 ## Output Panels

-Karma Test Explorer adds the output channels described below to the Output panel of VS Code.
+For each project for testing, Karma Test Explorer adds the output channels described below to the Output panel of VS Code.
 Some or all of these channels can be disabled by setting their corresponding `logLevel` config option to `disable` in cases where this option is available.

 Name | Description
 -----|-------------